 The following table indicates the losses generated by servo amplifiers under rated load.
-For thermal design of an enclosed type cabinet, use the values in the tables in consideration for the harshest conditions with regard to the environment and operation pattern.
+For thermal design of an enclosed type cabinet, use the values in the tables in consideration for the worst operating conditions including environments and operation patterns.
 The actual amount of generated heat depends on the frequency of operation and will be between the "At rated output" and "At servo-off" values.